 What Is Hip Dysplasia?

 Canine hip dysplasia is a disease that affects the hip joint, usually bilaterally (on both sides of the dog’s hips).
 In healthy dogs, the hip joint works like a ball (femoral) and socket (acetabulum) that slides smoothly when they walk or run.
-In the case of dogs with of hip dysplasia, the joint doesn’t develop correctly during their puppy years, and the ball and socket don’t fit well together.
-Thislaxity (or looseness) of the jointmeans the ball moves around loosely in the socket, which can lead to painful degenerative joint disease or osteoarthritis, which is the body’s attempt to stabilize the loose hip joint.
+In the case of dogs with hip dysplasia, the joint doesn’t develop correctly during their puppy years, and the ball and socket don’t fit well together.
+This laxity (or looseness) of the joint means the ball moves around loosely in the socket, which can lead to painful degenerative joint disease or osteoarthritis, which is the body’s attempt to stabilize the loose hip joint.

 Who Develops Canine Hip Dysplasia?

-There are several factors that contribute to the development of canine hip dysplasia.
+Several factors contribute to the development of canine hip dysplasia.
 These include genetics, as well as factors in the dog’s environment such as diet and daily habits.
-Because of the genetic component, unfortunately some breeds (especially large or giant breeds) are more susceptible to the disease.
-The top 10 breeds of dog that are most likely to develop hip dysplasia are:
+Because of the genetic component, unfortunately, some breeds (especially large or giant breeds) are more susceptible to the disease.
+The top 10 breeds of dogs that are most likely to develop hip dysplasia are:

 These larger dogs tend to develop hip dysplasia later in life, often after the age of seven.

 Due to their sizable frame, weight distribution, and genetic predisposition to the disease, America’s most popular breed of dog is also one of the most at risk for hip dysplasia.

 Unfortunately, this beloved breed has a known predisposition to hip dysplasia, with increased risk as they enter their senior years.